Simas2006/MediaPlayer/README.md

 `<name of game shown in app>,<url to game>`

-## How to Use
+## How to Start
-First, run `npm install` to install dependencies.

-Windows & Linux: Run `electron .` in the main directory to run the app (assuming Electron is installed globally), or open the packaged app (if provided).
+Run `start.sh` in the main directory to run the app.
+It will set everything up and launch the app.

-Mac: Unzip `MediaPlayer.zip`, run the included `copy_files.sh` file to copy your media to the app, and run the provided packaged app.

 ### Music Bar
 The Music Bar (black bar at the top) controls the currently playing music.